-- Our Diversity Committee organises unconscious bias training for staff who are involved in the interview process for the recruitment of staff, these training sessions are presented by Dr Melrona Kirrane, Associate Professor of Organisational Psychology, DCU Business School.
-These trainings and events help to incorporate D&I into MHC recruitment processes and spreads awareness and reinstates our core values amongst the staff at all levels that every race, religion, ethnicity, experience, and culture is appreciated and respected.
+- Our Diversity Committee organises unconscious bias training for staff who are involved in the interview process for the recruitment of staff.
+These training sessions are presented by Dr Melrona Kirrane, Associate Professor of Organisational Psychology, DCU Business School.
+This helps to embed DE&I into our recruitment processes, spreads awareness and reinstates our core values amongst staff at all levels that every race, religion, ethnicity, experience, and culture is appreciated and respected.

 - We are one of the founding members of OUTLaw which was launched in January 2019 by the Chief Justice, Mr Justice Frank Clarke.
 OUTLaw's mission is to promote and drive the inclusion of LGBT+ people across the Irish legal community.

-- We are a Council Member of the Irish arm of the 30% Club.
-The 30% Club was established to develop a diverse pool of talent for all businesses with a mission to reach at least 30% representation of women on all boards and C-suites globally.
-We have two permanent Partner (one female, one male) representatives to the 30% Club who are responsible for contributing to the mission and work of the 30% Club.
+- We are a Council Member of the Irish arm of the 30% Club, which was established to develop a diverse pool of talent for all businesses with a mission to reach at least 30% representation of women on all boards and C-suites globally.

-- We have been conducting and publishing a Gender and Diversity Survey in the Aviation Industry in Ireland for the last 5 years.
-In the survey, we look at diversity issues such as gender, ethnicity, religion and sexual orientation in the aviation industry.
-Please find link of the latest survey report here.
+- We have been conducting and publishing an annual Gender and Diversity Survey in the Aviation Industry in Ireland since 2015, focusing on issues such as gender, ethnicity, religion and sexual orientation in the aviation industry.

-- We have been conducting and publishing an In-House Counsel & Gender Parity Survey over the last three years, with the latest set of results published in October 2020.
-Please find link of the latest survey report here.
+- We have been conducting and publishing an annual In-House Counsel & Gender Parity Survey since 2018.

 Awards & Recognition

-We are named by Accenture as winner of its first-ever 2021 Outside Counsel Diversity Awards, alongside three other international law firms.
+- We were named by Accenture as winner of its first-ever 2021 Outside Counsel Diversity Awards, alongside three other international law firms.
 The award honoured Accenture’s legal service providers for their exceptional efforts in 2020 to create a culture of equality in their workplaces and communities.